vicecarloans/Whatsupp/README.md

 docker-compose up
 ```

-Note that initial load is going to take sometime
+> Note that initial load is going to take sometime
+> You should also add couple of channels in database manually if testing this locally

 ## Deployment